 The process of load testing involves running PLM at full capacity and testing out all the different modules through rigorous tasks.
 This process helps identify hidden issues by assessing your PLM’s capability to run each function.

-Benefits of benchmarking involves gauging industry averages for the performance capability of each module on PLM and; comparing the average industry score to the results of load testing from your own software.
+The benefits of benchmarking involve gauging industry averages for the performance capability of each module on PLM and; comparing the average industry score to the results of load testing from your own software.

 Benchmarking answers vital questions such as if an upgrade is required, the crucial hardware requirements, and the capacity to improve.